 A basic dribbling strategy has been accomplished through using a robust locomotion stack and the robot simply reacting to the ball as an external disturbance.
 While undirected, ARTEMIS can currently walk into a soccer ball without falling over.
-Plans to influence the ball direction in a controlled manner are currently being investigated by hand tuning the swing trajectory.
-Kicking motions are planned to be simulated and planned to be executed on hardware.
-The trajectories are planned to be hand tuned motions that are stabilized by the same whole body controller used in locomotion.
+Moreover, a standing kicking motion has been developed by transitioning the swing leg trajectory from a 5th order quintic spline to a 7th order.
+This modification allows for the incorporation of waypoints and manual tuning of the trajectory.
+These waypoints can also be calculated by the system on the fly to ensure optimal contact with the ball.